 How long does it take to get a permit?

 Generally less than one hour, depending upon the information provided and the complexity of the project.
-For new homes and garages, please allow a minimum of 3 weeks. **With the increase in building activity our office is seeing, permits for new construction or additions are now taking 4-6 weeks for the approval process.
+For new homes and garages, please allow a minimum of 3 weeks.
 Please allow sufficient time for the approval process before starting your construction project.
 Failure to do so will result in a fine.